Tamalckb531/DSA-course/Week4/readme.md

 **LeetCode 34.
 Find First and Last Position of Element in Sorted Array. [problem]:(https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/)**

 Just like previous both, call two function and get the first and last position.
 Then push them in a vector and return them.

+## Mega Array:

+**unordered_map :**
+Just watch the code for basic syntax

+**2's Compliment :**

+<i>Question :</i>

+We will be given an array of 0 & 1 which represents a binary number and need to find out the 2's compliment of that binary number.

+<i>Intuition :</i>

+1. First flip the bit in array.
+(1's compliment)
+2. Add one in the last index and adjust the other element with carry.
+   (2's compliment)

+<i>Approach: (store and compute) </i>

+1. We will take an array with extra space to show the twos complement.
+One extra space to show the carry at top if we left one.
+Also gonna traverse both input and output array from the last index to get proper mapping.
+2. First we will traverse a loop in both input and output array(twos complement) and store the flip bit in output array.
+We will use ternary operator to check the bit and store flip bit.
+3. We will take a carry initially 1 then traverse the output array again.
+But this time :
+   1. we get the sum of carry and last index element.
+   2. %2 will be the bit to store.
+   3. /2 will be the new carry.
+4. If carry left than we will store it in the first index. (the reason to make the output array InputSize+1)

+<i>TC and SC</i>

+1. Linear Loop so TC : O(n)
+2. Output array created so SC : O(n+1)